qizhang94/GEOKEYFEM_HM/README.md

 ! which describes how to incorporate gas compressibility into hydro-mechanical coupling FEM.
 + The folder contains an assembly function, a constitutive model for transversely isotropic geomaterial,
 + one verification example, and one application example.
-@@ To run the example, you need to move files to the main folder. @@
+@@ To run the example, you need to move files to the main directory. @@
 ```

 ### Reflection